(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 The Remote Data Acquisition Module

-There were several choices: should separate PCBs be used for the EFIS and EMS, as in the current AvionicsDuino system, or should they be combined on a single PCB?
+There were several choices to be made: should separate PCBs be used for the EFIS and EMS, as in the current Teensy AvionicsDuino system, or should they be combined on a single PCB?
 And on the other hand, which microcontroller to use: Teensy 4.x or ESP32?

 The PCB